muratk5n/thirdwave/en/README.md

 ---

-Didnt Ukraine exeute a drone attack on Donbass (the RU sponsored seperatist region), way back in October?
+Didnt Ukraine execute a drone attack on Donbass (the RU sponsored seperatist region), way back in October?
 They destroyed some artillery..?
 I'm not saying this triggered it all, but low intensity action was around in the region..